PassbyKamenRider/Mechmania28-CrazyWaaTaaWee/README.md

 Finally, compile your bot by using `./gradlew build`, `./gradlew.bat build` or `sh ./gradlew` and you will find the executable jar under `build/libs`.
 Run any number of bots using

-`java -jar path/to/jar <player_number>` or the windows helper script (this is a byproduct of devloping so sorry mac users) `./start-4-java-bots.bat`, which run 4 copies of your bot
+`java -jar path/to/jar <player_number>` or `./start-4-java-bots.bat` (this is a development byproduct so sorry mac users), which run 4 copies of your bot

 alongside [Engine](https://github.com/MechMania-28/Engine) to test them out, and use `mm push` (TODO) to submit to the tournament!